wiki-games/wikimark/docs/wikimark.md

 escaped in this way, for example `\*` denotes a literal asterisk `*`, and `\@` is the same as `@`.

-Any Unicode characters may be present in the input, except characters in the following
+Any Unicode characters may be present in the input, except those in the following
 ranges: `\x00 - \x09`, `\x0B - \x1F`, and `\x7F - \x9F`.